 A. ELIGIBILITY, PUBLISHED STATEMENTS, CAMPAIGN RESTRICTIONS

-Eligibility and appropriateness of members of the Board of Directors to stand for the APA Presidency.
-The Board of Directors represents all segments of APA and, since the Board is a representative body, it is only reasonable to expect that one or more members of the Board may be nominated at any particular time.
-Members of the Board of Directors are eligible to stand for and accept nominations for the APA Presidency.
+1. Eligibility and appropriateness of members of the Board of Directors to stand for the APA presidency.
+Members of the board of directors are eligible to stand for and accept nominations for the APA presidency.

-Eligibility and appropriateness of standing for the APA Presidency while standing for another APA office.
-Individuals serving in the APA Presidency cycle shall not hold offices within the Association other than the ex-officio positions that accompany that office.
-A person elected to the APA Presidency shall, during the term of President-elect, President, and Past President, be restricted from holding any other APA office, including divisional offices, that is not an ex-officio extension of the Presidential office.
+2. Eligibility and appropriateness of standing for the APA presidency while standing for another APA office.
+Individuals serving in the APA presidency cycle shall not hold offices within the association other than the ex-officio positions that accompany that office.
+A person elected to the APA Presidency shall, during the term of president-elect, president and past president, be restricted from holding any other APA office, including divisional offices, that is not an ex-officio extension of the Presidential office.

-Call to membership of potential presidential nominees.
-An announcement will be made in the December Monitor informing potential presidential nominees of the opportunity to speak at the February Council meeting and to submit a brief statement (50 words or less) that would accompany the President-Elect Nomination ballot.
-The deadline for submission of the statement will be January 15.
+3. Call to membership of potential presidential nominees.
+An annual announcement in the December issue of the APA Monitor on Psychology® will inform potential presidential nominees of the opportunity to speak at the February council meeting and invite them to submit a brief statement (50 words or less) to accompany the president-elect nomination ballot.
+The deadline for submission of such statements is close of business on Jan.
+15.

-Statement on the issues facing psychology.
-The candidates' statement accompanying the ballot should be confined to discussion of issues facing psychology and the APA and should not exceed 1,000 words.
-The APA Monitor will provide coverage of the candidates in a question and answer format.
-At the Fall Consolidated meeting, each board and committee reporting to Council or the Board of Directors will be asked to develop questions, which will be reviewed by the Election Committee.
-Six (6) final questions reflecting important issues to APA's various constituencies will be selected and presented to each candidate.
-Their written responses will be edited for APA style by Monitor editors and returned to the candidates for approval and will appear, in a table format, over three subsequent issues of the APA Monitor.
-The answers will be limited to 100 words each.
+4. Statement on the issues facing psychology.
+After the slate of candidates is announced, each one will be invited to provide a statement regarding their candidacy.
+The candidate's statement accompanying the election ballot should be confined to discussion of issues facing psychology and the APA and should not exceed 1,000 words.
+The APA Monitor on Psychology will provide coverage of the candidates in a question and answer format in issues published between their nomination and the election.
+Each board and committee reporting to council or the board of directors will be invited to develop questions, which will be reviewed by the election committee.
+Six (6) final questions reflecting important issues to APA's various constituencies will be selected by the election committee and presented to each candidate.
+Their written responses will be edited for APA style by APA Monitor on Psychology editors and returned to the candidates for approval before appearing, in tabular format, over three subsequent issues of the APA Monitor on Psychology .
+The answers to each question will be limited to 100 words.
 Each candidate will also be given the opportunity to write a short statement, not to exceed 300 words, as a lead into their questions and answers.
-The Past President, as chair of the Election Committee, is responsible for enforcing these limitations.
+The past president, as chair of the election committee, is responsible for enforcing these limitations.

-Appropriateness of a member of the Board of Directors endorsing a particular candidate.
-Since the Board of Directors is the executive committee of the association as a whole, it should be viewed as being nonpartisan, and as a matter of protocol, Board members should not publicly endorse candidates for the office of President-elect.
+5. Appropriateness of a member of the board of directors endorsing a particular candidate.
+Since the board of directors is the executive committee of the association as a whole, it should be viewed as being nonpartisan, and, as a matter of protocol, board members should not endorse candidates for the office of president-elect.

-After the Election Committee announces the candidates, each one is mailed a copy of these Guidelines.
-Each candidate is asked to sign a statement acknowledging that he or she has received the Guidelines and that he or she will report to the Election Committee immediately any deviations from the Guidelines of which he or she becomes aware.
+After the election committee announces the candidates, each one will receive a copy of these guidelines.
+Each candidate must agree to and sign a statement acknowledging that he or she has received the guidelines, pledge to adhere to them, and will report to the election committee immediately any deviations from the guidelines of which he or she becomes aware.

-The Guidelines in their entirety shall appear in the December or January and the May issues of the APA Monitor.
-Each January the Election Committee will send the Guidelines to divisions, state and provincial associations, coalitions and newsletter editors.
+The guidelines in their entirety shall appear in the December or January and the May issues of the APA Monitor on Psychology .
+Each January the election committee will send the guidelines to divisions, state/provincial/territorial psychological associations, coalitions and newsletter editors.

 The American Psychological Association's Board of Directors and Council of Representatives have established these election guidelines for election to the office of President-elect.
 They are printed in the Monitor twice a year.

-It is the intent of these Guidelines to keep the amount of campaigning and electioneering for the office of President-elect within reasonable limits and to assist in the maintenance of a spirit of collegiality and essential fairness in such elections.
-These Guidelines shall apply to the nomination and election process for the office of APA President-elect.
+It is the intent of these guidelines to keep the amount of campaigning and electioneering for the office of president-elect within reasonable limits and to assist in the maintenance of a spirit of collegiality and essential fairness in such elections.
+These guidelines shall apply to the nomination and election process for the office of APA president-elect.
+Revised: August 2011